Daniel Baldwin: Relationships and family

-Baldwin had a daughter, filmmaker Kahlea, with his first wife Cheryl.
-Baldwin and second wife Elizabeth had a daughter named Alexandra.
+Baldwin had a daughter, filmmaker Kahlea (b.
+1984), with his first wife, Cheryl.
+Baldwin and second wife Elizabeth had a daughter named Alexandra (b.
+1994).
 Following the couple's divorce, Baldwin was involved in a lengthy relationship with his Homicide: Life on the Street co-star, Isabella Hofmann.
-They have a son, Atticus, born c.
-1996, who is named after the lawyer in To Kill a Mockingbird, and has autism.
+They have a son, Atticus, (b.
+1996), who is named after the lawyer in To Kill a Mockingbird, and has autism.
 Baldwin next was married to Joanne Smith, a former British model, with whom he had daughter Avis Ann on January 17, 2008.
-The couple's second child, daughter Finley Rae Martineau Baldwin, was born August 7, 2009 In 2011, Baldwin and his wife announced that they had dropped their divorce filings and were attempting to reconcile.
+The couple's second child, daughter Finley Rae Martineau Baldwin, was born August 7, 2009.
+In 2011, Baldwin and his wife announced that they had dropped their divorce filings and were attempting to reconcile.
 However, in 2012, Joanne filed for divorce again.
 In November 2014, Baldwin announced his engagement to Robin Sue Hertz Hempel, an entrepreneur.
+They called off their engagement in 2020.
+On December 31, 2022, Baldwin married D'Asia Bellamy.
+Their wedding ceremony took place in Iglesias, Sardinia, Italy.
+The couple's first child, a son, named William "Bat" Baldwin, was born on June 1, 2023.

 In June 2017, Baldwin relocated to Cleveland, New York, to be closer to extended family.
 He joined WTLA in Syracuse in September 2017 and left the station in April 2019, stating that he had accomplished what he wanted to do with the radio show.